 Coreset selection has evolved significantly beyond its early geometric origins, fueled by deep learning’s growing scale and resource needs.
 As a result, coreset selection finds itself applied to many machine learning tasks.
 As surveyed, training-free methods remain conceptually straightforward and computationally light, yet often underperform in comparison to training-oriented methods in tasks demanding fine-grained or model-specific subsets.

 On the other hand, training-based approaches, particularly those relying on loss signals, gradient information, and submodular formulations, can yield competitive or even state-of-the-art performance, albeit at a higher computational cost.
-The recent development in active learning and blind coreset selection further broadens the field, approaching fully unlabeled environments.
+The recent development in active learning and label-free coreset selection further broadens the field, approaching fully label-free environments.